michaelkirk/georust_book/README.md

 ## Run Tests

 The lessons include a lot of code snippets.
 Most of them are runnable.
 You can build them and verify the assertions within.
-Some of them are quite slow, so be patient.
+Some of them are quite slow, so run them in release mode and be patient.

-    cargo test
+    cargo test --release